risingwavelabs/risingwave-docs-legacy/docs/deploy/cluster-limit.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/cluster-limit/" />
 </head>

-We add the cluster limit feature to enhance user experience when cluster resources are limited.
-This feature adds a limit on the number of actors per parallelism (i.e. CPU core).
-If you exceed this limit when using `CREATE MATERIALIZED VIEW`, `CREATE TABLE`, or `CREATE SINK` statements, you'll receive a warning message.
+This guide introduces the cluster limit designed to enhance user experience when cluster resources are limited.
+It sets a limit on the number of actors per parallelism (i.e., CPU core).
+Exceeding this limit when you create materialized view, table, or sink will trigger a warning message.

-Both a soft and hard limit are introduced:
+## Limit types

+- **Soft limit**: `meta_actor_cnt_per_worker_parallelism_soft_limit`, defaults to 100.

-- `meta_actor_cnt_per_worker_parallelism_soft_limit` (defaults to 100): if the limit is exceeded,  `CREATE MATERIALIZED VIEW/TABLE/SINK` can still succeed but an SQL notice message will be included when the statement returns.
-For example:
+  If exceeding this limit, creating materialized view, table, or sink can still succeed but will generate a SQL notice message when the statement returns.

+- **Hard limit**: `meta_actor_cnt_per_worker_parallelism_hard_limit`, defaults to 400.

-- `meta_actor_cnt_per_worker_parallelism_hard_limit` (defaults to 400): if the limit is exceeded,  `CREATE MATERIALIZED VIEW/TABLE/SINK` will fail and an error message will be included when the statement returns.
+  If exceeding this limit, creating materialized view, table, or sink will fail and generate an error message when the statement returns.

 ## Notes

-- The limit will not affect existing database objects in the cluster.
-In other words, there will be no disruption on MVs/TABLEs/SINKs that are already created.
-It will only affect future `CREATE MATERIALIZED VIEW/TABLE/SINK`.
+- The limit applies only when you create new materialized view, table, or sink.
+Existing database objects are unaffected.

-- Scaling the cluster or reducing the streaming job parallelism is the preferred way to resolve the limits.
+- To resolve issues related to these limits, consider scaling the cluster or reducing the streaming job parallelism.

-- The default limits are subject to change in future releases.
+- Default limits may be adjusted in future releases.

+## Override cluster limits

-- If you believe it is safe for the cluster to run with the limits exceeded, there are two ways to override the behavior:
+If it's safe for the cluster to operate with limits exceeded, you can override the default behavior using one of the following methods:

-  - Bypass the check via session variable: `SET bypass_cluster_limits TO true`.
+1. Bypass the limit check via session variable: `SET bypass_cluster_limits TO true`.

-  - Increase the limit via meta developer config:
+2. Increase the limit via meta developer config:

   ```toml
   [meta.developer]